ABdulrahmanMaHER/customer-churn-analysis-dashboard-/README.md

 # customer-churn-analysis-dashboard-
-a power bi dashboard that analyze reason of churn in telco company
+a power bi dashboard that analyze and visualize reason of churn in telco company